AlanReviews/AlanReviews/README.md

 ### Hi there 👋
 I am Alan Zhou.
 Here are some facts about me:

-- I am a Carleton computer science student with an interest in web development, video games, and programming
+- I am a recent graduate with a Bachelor of Computer Science from Carleton University with an interest in web development, video games, IT, and programming
 - Pronouns: He/him
-- 🌱 I’m currently learning R, Java, Discord.js, and Discord.py
+- 🌱 I’m currently learning React, Discord.js, and Discord.py
 - ⚡ Fun fact: I can speak English.
-I have an intermediate proficieny in French and an elementary proficiency German.
+I have an intermediate proficiency in French and an elementary proficiency in German.
 I understand a little bit of Chinese.

 ### Bonjour
 Je m'appelle Alan Zhou.
 Voici quelques information:
-- J'étudie l'informatique à Carleton University
+- J'ai étudié l'informatique à Carleton University
 - J'aime les jeux video
-- J'apprends les langages de programmation: R et Java.
-J'apprends Discord.js et Discord.py
+- J'apprends React, Discord.js, and Discord.py
 - Je parle français, allemand et chinois

 # Online